 Making decisions about custody is always going to be very hard for a parent.
 Inevitably it means giving up some part of time with and rearing of children.
 The manner in which a custody agreement is reached and the building blocks for the future which are laid in the process are of monumental importance for parents and children.
 The family law attorneys at Sterling Law strongly recommend that parents seek early, experienced legal assistance before tackling custody matters or choices.

-Call Sterling Law at (877) 923-2326 for a free family law telephone consult.
-We follow up telephone consults with a Case Evaluation.
+Call Sterling Law Office at 231-486-0559 for a free family law phone consult.
+We follow up phone consults with a Case Evaluation.

 After a case evaluation, if the plan of action calls for attorney involvement, you may want to hire our firm to represent you.
 If so, you can expect to then sign a contract and pay a deposit on your future legal expenses.